virtuald/go-paniclog/README.md

 One possible solution is that you can redirect stderr to a file, and that's all that this package does.
-Of course, once you redirect stderr to file, anything else you write to stderr will also end up in that file.
+Of course, once you redirect stderr to file, anything else you write to stderr will also end up in that file. v2.0 now includes a function you can use to undo the redirection if you wanted to do that for some reason.

 Reference: https://stackoverflow.com/questions/34772012/capturing-panic-in-golang